moabs81/scaffold2/readme.md

 #### How to run

 This toolset uses npm scripts and a chain of Webpack plug-ins and loaders rather than a task runner like gulp or grunt.
-See 'package.json' for the NPM scripts used to run the dev environment
+See 'package.json' for the NPM scripts used to run the dev environment.
+As a first troubleshooting stpe, see the above list of globals if you have problems running the scripts.

 * To run the dev server, use <code>npm run start</code> and navigate to http://localhost:4000
 * To run the fake API, use <code>npm run API</code>.
 The base URL of the API is http://localhost:3000